Honiara: Population

 As of the 2021 census, Honiara's population is 92,344.
-This makes Honiara the most populous city in the Solomon Islands.
-It is also the fastest-growing population center in the Solomon Islands.
+This makes Honiara the most populous city in Solomon Islands.
+It is also the fastest-growing population centre in Solomon Islands.
 The population skews quite young; approximately 50% of Honiara's residents are younger than 30.
 The Ministry of Lands and Survey reported in 2006 that there were 17,000 squatters.

+As of 2025, Honiara's population is now estimated at 116,581.

 History

 The name Honiara derives from nagho ni ara which roughly translates as "place of the east wind" or "facing the southeast wind" in one of the Guadalcanal languages.
 The town has not been extensively documented and little detailed material exists on it.